Sofia Richie Goes Shirtless Under A Leather Jacket On Instagram

 Sofia Richie posted a new Instagram update to her feed earlier today.
 She was seen going shirtless under a leather jacket.

 The ensemble that she wore was all-black and sleek.
 Her jacket was unbuttoned with lapels and structured shoulders.
-She paired this with tight, black pants.
-The waistband fell right under her belly button.
+She paired this with tight, black pants with a waistband that fell right under her belly button.
 She completed her look with a pair of black sandals.

 The stunner’s choice to go shirtless and braless left her cleavage peeking through.
-Her toned abs were also on display, and her skin looked flawless and glowing.
+Her toned abs were also on display, and her skin looked flawless.

 Sofia accessorized with a couple of thin, short necklaces.
 She also wore a light manicure.
 In addition, the beauty opted to wear her hair down in a middle part.
 She slicked her locks down and brushed it behind her ears.